-If you are with someone and aren’t sure if they need medical attention as yet, remember these important guidelines and seek attention if their condition worsens:
+In these instances, remember these important guidelines and seek medical attention if their condition worsens:

 - Prevent the person from drinking more.

 - If someone is stumbling or can’t walk on their own, walking them or carrying them somewhere increases the risk of injury for you and the person.
-Keep them in one place and call P-Safe.
+Keep them in one place and call 911.